motilalmeher/motilalmeher.github.io/_stories/2022-04-19-one_percent.md

 ---
 This is the note I am writing for myself.
 When I will feel lost and distracted, I can take a look at this.

-I am writing here because it is easy to access for me than my notes.
+I am writing here because it is easy to access for me than my notes and if I can articulate it I can achieve it.

 **Note:** Do not read it...